 - Rehabilitating the bridges to increase width or replacing with culverts is a cost-effective option that utilizes fewer resources than reconstruction.
 The existing wooden/paved decks will be replaced with corrugated steel decks and paved with plant mix.

 You can sign up to be alerted as soon as updates are released.

 As the project progresses, this web page will be updated with public involvement notices as they become available.
 Notices will also be distributed to those on the project's mailing list.

-MDT encourages members of the public to join the project's mailing list by submitting their contact information to Christie McOmber or by submitting a comment using the online comment form.
+MDT encourages members of the public to join the project's mailing list by submitting their contact information to Laura Langdon or by submitting a comment using the online comment form.